 username=login password=heslo domain=NTFI

-/mnt/fi-home can be done with a command
+/mnt/fi-home can be done with the command

 muj_stroj# mount -t cifs //home.fi.muni.cz/login /mnt/fi-home \ -o uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf

 id ).
-You can also place these parameters in
+You can also place these parameters in a

-one line of the file
+single line of the file

 //home.fi.muni.cz/login /mnt/fi-home cifs uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf 0 0

-and then you just need to connect the command
+and then just a command to connect

 muj_stroj# mount /mnt/fi-home